discord/manifold/README.md

 Manifold.send([self(), self()], :hello)
 ```

-To use the optional `:offload` send mode, make sure the `Manifold.Sender` pool size is appropriate for the
+To use the experimental `:offload` send mode, make sure the `Manifold.Sender` pool size is appropriate for the
 workload:

 ```elixir